Pavan-Parker/codeCitadel/notes/C/StandardInterviewQuestions.md

 3. What are priority inversion, reentrancy, spinlocks
     6. Priority Inversion: lower priority task running with semaphore, higher priority is waiting for semaphore.
 Medium priority task interrupts, runs, and then high priority can run
         1. Solution is to bump priority of low priority to highest priority and then it can’t be preempted by medium (It’s called priority inheritance)
-    7. Reentrancy: function is reentrant when during its execution if it gets interrupted, it can return and resume function without any change
+    7. Reentrant: function is reentrant when during its execution if it gets interrupted, it can return and resume function without any change
         2. Can’t use global/static data
-    8. Spinlock: a task is waiting for a certain resource that is locked and is continually checking if it opened up, using most of the CPU resources
+    8. Spin-lock: a task is waiting for a certain resource that is locked and is continually checking if it opened up, using most of the CPU resources
         3. Good rule of thumb - avoid them in user code
 4. What is atomic programming/non-locking operation?
     9. Atomic operations are operations that are guaranteed to keep their values safe